rstats-on-nix/daily_cran/readme.md

 ## Intro

-This repository builds the development environment defined in the `default.nix` on the root of the repo for Linux and macOS (arm64).
+This repository contains the necessary scripts to get CRAN snapshots for `nixpkgs` at specific dates.

 I forked upstream `nixpkgs` for this: https://github.com/rstats-on-nix/nixpkgs

 The reason being that I wanted to backport fixes for R packages but also for their dependencies, especially for macOS.

+For a given date, the script from this repo checkouts a commit from upstream `nixpkgs`, backports fixes, bumps the CRAN and Bioconductor packages, and then creates a new branch and pushes to the `rstats-on-nix/nixpkgs` fork.

+Each push to `rstats-on-nix/nixpkgs` starts a build in `rstats-on-nix/build_tree`.
+A `default.nix` defining an environment with popular packages and packages that are complicated to build gets built on Github Actions for Linux and macOS (arm64).

 For the year 2022, I use this commit of `nixpkgs` as a basis: https://github.com/NixOS/nixpkgs/commit/5dfcc4f9ab8c09516715e2d3052e7de3e41a98c1